 After users have installed a Drive app and authorized its access to their files, the app is displayed in the Google Drive contextual Open with menu for files of the assigned MIME types.
-For example, if the Drive image editor Aviary is registered to open PNG files, users can select it from a menu option like the following:
+For example, users can select an application from a menu like the following:

 Your app can also add a custom thumbnail when it creates or saves a file.
 Drive will then display the file using the custom thumbnail if it can't generate one.
 For more information, see Uploading thumbnails.

 The Create menu in Google Drive lets users create a new file using any app that is installed and that supports UI integration.
-To create a new file using the application Floorplanner or Gantter, for example, a user can just click on the corresponding icon in the Create menu as shown:
+To create a new file using an application, a user can just click on the corresponding icon in the Create menu as shown:

 Search for files

-Drive automatically indexes the content of most common file types (e.g. .html, .xml, .txt ...) for search as soon as they are uploaded.
-Also, Drive uses OCR to find text in images or PDF files and "Google Goggles" to examine and index identifiable objects, people and places.
-For other resources such as drawings or unique file types, apps can provide their own indexable text when they save files to Drive.
+Drive automatically indexes the content of most common file types (e.g. .html, .xml, .txt, ...) for search as soon as they are uploaded.
+Also, Drive uses OCR to find text in images or PDF files and automated object recognition technology to examine and index identifiable objects, people and places.
+For other resources such as drawings or other unique file types that are not automatically indexed by Google, apps can provide their own indexable text when they save files to Drive.